The threat of Zika is real—the time to take precautions is now

 Not everyone who is bitten by a Zika-infested mosquito gets sick; the average is about 1 in 5 people.
 Symptoms most commonly experienced include fever, rash, joint pain, and conjunctivitis.

 Although the symptoms of Zika may be seemingly mild, the dangers of the disease can be far worse for certain people.
 The World Health Organization is examining links between Zika and neurological syndromes that can cause paralysis, which has elevated concern among health experts.

 For pregnant women, Zika is considered extremely dangerous because there have been 4,000 cases in Brazil that link the virus to microcephaly, a rare birth defect that causes babies to be born with smaller, calcified brains.
 This happens when a mother who’s infected transmits the virus to her unborn baby.

 How do you prevent Zika?

 It’s important to be wary of the threat of infection and to take precautionary measures against exposure to mosquitos.
-The Centers for Disease Control and Prevention is advising pregnant women to avoid traveling to Mexico, Puerto Rico and other Latin American and Caribbean countries and cautioning all others to simply avoid areas where cases of the disease has been reported.
+The Centers for Disease Control and Prevention is advising pregnant women to avoid traveling to Mexico, Puerto Rico, and other Latin American and Caribbean countries and cautioning all others to simply avoid areas where cases of the disease have been reported.

 Other steps you can take to protect yourself and your family from Zika include: